AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-connection-strings.md

 jdbc:sqlserver://yourserver.database.windows.net:1433;database=yourdatabase;user={your_user_name};password={your_password_here};encrypt=true;trustServerCertificate=false;hostNameInCertificate=*.database.windows.net;loginTimeout=30;
 ```

+> [!NOTE]
-> [AZURE.NOTE] Consider setting the connection timeout to 300 seconds in order to allow the connection to survive short periods of  unavailability.
+> Consider setting the connection timeout to 300 seconds in order to allow the connection to survive short periods of  unavailability.

 ## Next steps
 To start querying your data warehouse with Visual Studio and other applications, see [Query with Visual Studio][Query with Visual Studio].